 After a km or so, should you be exhausted from bumping into other people – visit the Torre Latinoamericana.
 Not because it’s a beautiful skyscraper.
 But simply because this construction finished in 1956, for many years remained the tallest building in Latin America.
 And because there’s an elevator bringing you up to a viewing platform high above Mexico’s city center.

 Getting up is easy.
-You pay an inexcusable high entrance fee (at least for Mexico), take the elevator to the 39th floor, walk up to the 44th, you’re on the platform and the view is yours.
+You pay an inexcusable high entrance fee (at least for Mexico), take the elevator to the 39th floor, walk up to the 44th, then you’re on the platform and the view is yours.

 Quite an opportunity for observing dense smog over the city.
 Today it’s extremely low.

-A little further the world famous Palacio de Bellas Artes for the culture addicted, …
+A little further the world-famous Palacio de Bellas Artes for the culture addicted, …

 No doubt, after a while all this splendor, this extravagance and this pomp’n’glitter of certain areas just is getting too much.

-So let’s sneak on – to the ordinary Mexican areas.
+So, let’s sneak on – to the ordinary Mexican areas.

 Definitely not an easy task.
 After a few meters thru crumbling, graffiti grubbed houses you arrive in China Town.
 Well, maybe it’s ordinary Mexican life as well.
 Even if everything looks very Chinese, the inhabitants all seem to be of Mexican origin.

 Nearby 1 of the most famous markets in town: Mercado San Juan.
 An incredible selection of delicacies.
 A gourmet’s delight.
 At least for some visitors.